MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

    You are an AI assistant that analyzes and summarizes text.
     ```

+    Now, suppose you've found an old article from a computer trade magazine, that includes a review of a home computer that was launched in the 1980s

-1. In the **Chat** pane, the following prompt (you can press CTRL+ENTER for a new line):
+1. Enter the following prompt (you can press CTRL+ENTER for a new line):

     ```
-   Summarize this review as a single, short paragraph:
+   Summarize this review as a single short paragraph:

-   This AI training course provides a clear and engaging introduction to core concepts such as machine learning, neural networks, and generative AI, making it accessible even to learners with limited prior experience.
-The course consistently reinforces key ideas through practical examples and hands-on exercises, which helps learners build confidence while applying AI techniques in real-world scenarios.

-   Another strength is the emphasis on modern tools and workflows, including prompt design and model evaluation, which are highly relevant for current industry needs.
-The instructors communicate complex topics in a simple, structured way, and the course materials are well organized to support progressive learning.
-I particularly appreciated how the course revisits important themes like model accuracy, responsible AI, and iterative improvement across multiple modules, reinforcing their importance.

-   Overall, this course offers a highly practical and well-rounded learning experience for anyone looking to develop foundational and applied skills in AI.
+   Commodore 64: A Strong Contender in the Home Computer Market

+   Commodore's long-awaited Commodore 64 has finally arrived on dealers' shelves, and first impressions suggest that the company may have another substantial success on its hands.
+Priced aggressively and boasting a full 64K of RAM, the machine offers specifications that would have seemed remarkable in a home computer only a short time ago.
+Its colourful graphics and impressive sound capabilities place it among the most capable entertainment-oriented systems currently available.

+   Particularly noteworthy is the SID sound generator, which produces effects and musical output far beyond what users have come to expect from machines in this price bracket.
+Software houses are already expressing strong interest in the platform, and the combination of advanced graphics and sound should make the Commodore 64 an attractive proposition for both game developers and serious hobbyists alike.

+   The machine is not without its shortcomings, however.
+The keyboard, while serviceable, lacks the solid feel of some competing systems, and Commodore's documentation will do little to reassure newcomers to computing.
+Furthermore, prospective purchasers may wish to consider the total cost of ownership, as disk drives and other peripherals remain relatively expensive.
+Nevertheless, the Commodore 64 enters the market as one of the most compelling home computers currently available and is likely to be a significant force in the months ahead.
     ```

-    The model should generate a summary of the text.
+    The model should generate a summary of the review.

     ![Screenshot of text summarization results in the chat playground.](./media/text_summary.png)